Codecov integration

 How to integrate your workflows with Codecov using codemagic.yaml

 Codecov is a dedicated code analysis tool and one of the leading code coverage solutions for mobile applications.
-Codecov can be used as part of the Codemagic CI/CD pipeline for code coverage.
+It can be used as a part of the Codemagic CI/CD pipeline for code coverage.

 Collecting test results

 After writing tests with your test suite you can generate a coverage report using lcov and upload that coverage report to Codecov directly via codemagic.yaml.
-It is also possible to exit the script if code coverage is less or more than expected rates.
+It is also possible to exit the script if code coverage is lower or higher than the expected treshold.
 Refer to the sample script below:

 script: |